The Significance of Arc Resistance in Material Selection

 - Degree of ionization: The arc resistance increases with the decrease in the number of ionized particles between the contacts.

-- Cross-section of the Arc: The arc resistance increases with the decrease in area of cross-section of the arc.
+- Cross-section of the Arc: The arc resistance increases with the decrease in the area of the arc’s cross-section.

 Selection of Electric Insulating Material Based on Arc Resistance